-Presently, the fauna of stingless bees in Papuasia includes 11 species recorded from New Guinea (West Papua and Papua New Guinea) and the Solomon Islands (excluding the Santa Cruz Islands) (Table 2).
+Presently, the fauna of stingless bees in Papuasia includes 11 species recorded from New Guinea (West Papua and Papua Provinces in Indonesia and Papua New Guinea, proper) and the Solomon Islands (excluding the Santa Cruz Islands) (Table 2).
 Unfortunately, the available records are comparatively few and large swaths of the region remain to be sampled (e.g., Aru Islands, Bismarck Archipelago, many individual islands across the Solomon Islands).
 The fauna is comparatively rich, with representatives of four distinctive genera (Table 2), but aside from further surveys the species are in need of considerable investigation.
-For example, males remain unknown for the species of Sahulotrigona and several other species and the nesting, behavioral, and floral habits of most of the Papuasian species are yet to be discovered.
+For example, males remain unknown for the species of Sahulotrigona and several other species, and the nesting, behavioral, and floral habits of most of the Papuasian species are yet to be discovered.
 There are also interesting taxonomic challenges.
 As alluded to above, there are two rather dramatically different color morphs within H. atricornis as described by Michener & Sakagami (1990).
 It remains to be determined whether H. atricornis is truly a polychromatic species or if these are perhaps biologically distinct.
-In addition, we have seen smaller specimens superficially similar to H. paradisaea, likely representing additional undescribed diversity from New Guinea.
+At least initial observations tend to suggest that these could be separate species, but larger numbers of individuals are needed from more diverse localities.
+In addition, the material similar to H. paradisaea reported above (vide supra) needs further consideration.
+These could be variants of H. paradisaea, with darker overall coloration, or a cryptically similar species.
+Aside from these lingering challenges with New Guinean Heterotrigona, there are also new speJOURNAL OF MELITTOLOGY cies of Tetragonula needing further consideration (pers. obs. of material in SEMC and RMNH).
 With greater sampling, the phylogeny and historical biogeography of these species can be further elaborated and the connection between the Australian fauna and that of continental Southeast Asia be better understood.